MileHacker Logo

 Cooking Classes

 Several local operators and riads offer Moroccan cooking classes.
-You can learn to prepare tagines, couscous, and other local dishes.
+You can learn to prepare tagines, couscous, and additional local dishes.

 Hands-on experience | Cultural understanding